You might be wondering if your contraception can affect your AMH result.

 Yes, you can test, but it's probably best to wait until 3 months have passed since stopping to ensure your AMH result isn't affected by your recent hormonal contraceptive use.

-This article is for general informational purposes only.
-It is not intended to be medical advice and is not a substitute for medical advice.
-You should speak with a medical professional if you wish to assess your fertility and before making any decisions about healthcare, including contraception.
+This article is for general informational purposes only and is not intended to diagnose, treat, cure or prevent any disease or medical condition.
+It does not constitute medical advice and is not a substitute for independent medical advice.
+You should always speak with a medical professional if you wish to assess your fertility and before making any decisions about healthcare, including contraception.